-This section provides information relating to the Group's capital structure and its exposure to financial risks, how they affect.
+This section provides information relating to the Group's capital structure and its exposure to financial risks, how they affect the Group's financial position and performance, and how the risks are managed.

 16. Contributed equity 18.
 Borrowings 17.
 Reserves 19.
 Financial risk management